ikr/ikr.su/new_resume_content.md

 ## 1996 — 2001 BSc in Mathematics (Novosibirsk)

-Graduated with honors, 100% excellent grades — in the top 2% of the course
+Graduated with honors, 100% excellent grades — one of the top 2% of students